Tender, aromatic, slightly sweet Irish Soda Bread with Cherries and Granola Top, for Saint Patrick’s Day.

 Dried cherries and orange zest are mixed into the dough to flavor the bread.
 Then I top the loaf with a quick homemade honey granola mixture to give it a crunchy nutty crust!

-Amazing Irish Soda Bread with Cherries and Granola Top combines a rustic, yet tender, sweet loaf with a sturdy golden crust, perfect for topping with salty butter.
+This amazing Irish Soda Bread with Cherries and Granola Top combines a rustic, yet tender, sweet loaf with a sturdy golden crust, perfect for topping with salty butter.

 Irish Soda Bread with Cherries and Granola Top is just the kind of bread to kick-off my bread season.